Anthonykung/GitSave/README.md

 ## Release Notes

-## v0.3.5
+## v1.0.0

-Added commit terminal show/hide
+- Changed commit to use reletive path
+- Added Terminal reuse

 See CHANGELOG.md for more